Augmenting Physical Models with Deep Networks for Complex Dynamics Forecasting: The APHYNITY Model

-This general idea is embedded in the following optimization problem: The originality of APHYNITY is to leverage model-based prior knowledge by augmenting it with neurally parametrized dynamics.
+The originality of APHYNITY is to leverage model-based prior knowledge by augmenting it with neurally parametrized dynamics.
 It does so while ensuring optimal cooperation between the prior model and the augmentation.

 A first key question is whether the minimum in \eqref{eq:opt} is indeed well-defined, in other words whether there exists indeed a decomposition with a minimal norm $F_a$.
-The answer actually depends on the geometry of $\F_p$, and is formulated in the following proposition proven in Appendix~\ref{app:proof}: \begin{prop}[Existence of a minimizing pair] If $\F_p$ is a proximinal set\footnote{ A proximinal set is one from which every point of the space has at least one nearest point.
+The answer actually depends on the geometry of $\F_p$, and is formulated in the following proposition proven in \ref{app:proof}: \begin{prop}[Existence of a minimizing pair] If $\F_p$ is a proximinal set\footnote{ A proximinal set is one from which every point of the space has at least one nearest point.
 A Chebyshev set is one from which every point of the space has a unique nearest point.
-More details in Appendix~\ref{app:chebyshev}.}, there exists a decomposition minimizing \eqref{eq:opt}. \end{prop} Proximinality is a mild condition which, as shown through the proof of the proposition, cannot be weakened.
+More details in \ref{app:chebyshev}.}, there exists a decomposition minimizing \eqref{eq:opt}. \end{prop} Proximinality is a mild condition which, as shown through the proof of the proposition, cannot be weakened.
 It is a property verified by any boundedly compact set.
 In particular, it is true for closed subsets of finite dimensional spaces.
 However, if only existence is guaranteed, while forecasts would be expected to be accurate, non-uniqueness of the decomposition would hamper the interpretability of $F_p$ and this would mean that the identified physical parameters are not uniquely determined.